paulwrath1223/nodemcu_spotify_remote/README.md

 # nodemcu_spotify_remote

 A handheld remote for controlling and managing spotify playback

+I am using JetBrains CLion with PlatformIO, but I imagine you could work on this project in VSCode with PlatformIO too.

 NONE OF THIS CODE HAS BEEN TESTING AND IT PROBABLY WON'T WORK